 Instead of considering payroll as a task-oriented administrative function, organizations can take a strategic approach to inform business decisions such as improving workforce composition and optimizing operational costs.
 Adopting smarter solutions that are agile and able to adjust rapidly to align with the socio-economic conditions is a key enabler for this shift.
 Here are several challenges of an increasingly complex payroll landscape and how organizations can address them with innovative solutions.

-Regulations are being created in various regions at a faster pace, threatening to put organizations at risk of non-compliance.
+Regulations have been created in various regions at a faster pace, threatening to put organizations at risk of non-compliance.
 Between government grants, stimulus solutions, and relief programs such as the Coronavirus Aid, Relief, and Economic Security (CARES) Act, organizational compliance has become an even bigger challenge.
-While these grants and stimulus solutions enable many companies to survive while keeping employees on payroll, the changes in legislation require time and resources for teams to interpret, understand, and apply the changes correctly.
+While these grants and stimulus solutions have enabled many companies to survive while keeping employees on payroll, the changes in legislation require time and resources for teams to interpret, understand, and apply the changes correctly.

 Paying the workforce accurately, on time, and in compliance with jurisdictional requirements is also a challenge every organization faces, especially those that are expanding, contracting, or restructuring.
 The cumulative effects of these challenges can lead to payroll errors, resulting in costly penalties and fines.
 As well, if payroll isn’t done correctly or on time, employees can lose confidence in their employers’ ability to pay them.
 In our 2019 Pay Experience report, 22% of all employees reported they had received late payment at least once in the last year, and of those respondents, 35% cited disorganization within the company as a reason while 25% believed there were issues with direct deposit.
 A poor pay experience can contribute to disengagement and turnover and can lead to a damaged employer brand reputation in the long-term, making it more difficult to hire and retain people in the future.